 • To communicate with you for administrative and support purposes.

 • To enforce our contracts and terms and bring claims.

 f.
 Marketing e-mails and communications

 We will also use your data to send you marketing materials and newsletters relating to our website, products, services and events, but only where you have consented to this through the appropriate setting in your website account, and you have not withdrawn your consent.
 You may change your consent by adjusting the appropriate setting or informing us through our contact details in this policy.

 g.
 We may share your data with other companies in our group for marketing and research purposes.
 This includes our subsidiaries AND/OR our holding company and its subsidiaries.
 These include SAA, Artcoe, ArtGallery.co.uk and Ready Steady Paint, which are all part of the Teaching Art Group.

 h.
 Data we hold on you is done so on our secure computer servers.
 We hold this data to ensure that we are able to manage your account and provide details to you on previous purchases, wishlist items and your account preferences.
 If you require us to remove this information, please see section 11.

 a.
 Public Data

-Where, as part of the functionality of our website or as part of any service, competition, or event we provide or run, it is envisaged that certain of your data will be made available to the public in general, or to other members, then we may make that data available on such basis.
-For example, your forum posts, elements of your profile and professional-artist information, your galleries, tuition etc, may be made public.
+Where, as part of the functionality of our website or as part of any service, competition, or event we provide or run, it is envisaged that certain aspects of your data will be made available to the public in general, then we may make that data available on such basis.
 We will make it clear to you in our website, or in our communications with you, which elements of your data will be made available in this way.
 If our website settings allow you to control what elements of your data are made public, then we will honour the settings that you select.

 b.
 Our contractors and suppliers